The Challenge

 What We Did

-Phase 1: Financial Foundation (Weeks 1-4)
+Phase 1: Financial Foundation (Weeks 1 to 4)

 - Rebuilt chart of accounts for SaaS-specific reporting